Good Friend, Bad Friend? Make Your Friendships Blossom

 Even if Naomi had kept echoing like an empty cistern, this naiad dyad would probably have ended.
 Because narcissists don’t give love, which is half the equation of a genuine emotional connection, they always become increasingly unhappy over time (remember Narcissus’s suicide).
 Many blame their echoes: “You’re not making me happy anymore!”
 Whether the echo gets better or the narcissist gets worse, the relationship may suddenly and completely fracture, the Krazy Glue bond breaking as quickly and completely as it formed.

 Real friendship never does this because it’s extremely flexible.
 Friends take turns performing and receiving “friendship maintenance” tasks, from making phone calls to buying presents.
 When Riley’s tooth broke, she got my immediate attention: I “echoed” her.
 Then we switched roles, and we discussed my problems.
 This simple turn-taking is what naiad dyads lack, and it leads to catastrophic failure.
-Take the quiz if you suspect that one of your friendships is actually a naiad dyad.
-If it is, try one of the following fixes.
+If you suspect that one of your friendships is actually a naiad dyad, try one of the following fixes.

-Let’s say your quiz score reveals you’re in a rigid friendship where you call all the shots and do none of the work.
+Let’s say you’re in a rigid friendship where you call all the shots and do none of the work.
 You might be a narcissist, which probably means you don’t care and won’t change.
 My only advice?
 Avoid daggers.

 On the other hand, if you’re disturbed by receiving one-sided VIP treatment, you might want to talk to her and explain that her excessive selflessness is troubling, that you need to give as well as receive to feel like her friend.
 I’m haunted by the fact that I never had this conversation with a college buddy who years later committed suicide.
 Maybe I could have helped by insisting she learn to receive as well as give.
 You can’t force a confirmed echo out of her role, but it’s worth trying.

-And what if your quiz score reveals that you’re playing the echo role?
+And what if you’re playing the echo role?
 You could ask your friend to do something that’s usually “your” job: “You know, I’d love it if you’d drive over to my place today, since I always drive over to yours.”
 A normal friend may be surprised, but she’ll comply.
 A narcissist will go cold, angry, or passive aggressive.
 This won’t immediately end your inner child’s adulation for her, but it will horrify you enough to begin seeing reality and disengaging.

 If you can’t just end a naiad dyad—say your friend is also a co-worker—there’s another option.
 You can train her like a sea mammal, as author Amy Sutherland reported in her New York Times article “What Shamu Taught Me About a Happy Marriage.”
 Narcissists hate being ignored—and crave praise.
 A combination of indifference and adulation can powerfully shape their behavior.
 When your co-worker shouts that the coffee you made is too hot, don’t react at all.
 Later, when she’s calm, spontaneously exclaim, “You’re projecting so much authority!” or “You look great!”
 The narcissist will react like a junkie inhaling opium and probably increase the behavior you’re rewarding.
 Is this healthy?
 God, no. But it’s better than helpless echoism.